 A majority of the outstanding shares of common stock, present in person or represented by proxy, will constitute a quorum at the annual meeting.
-Abstentions will be counted as shares present for purposes of determining the presence of a quorum for the transaction of business.
+Abstentions and broker non-votes will be counted as shares present for purposes of determining the presence of a quorum for the transaction of business.